Samuel-Dainton/portfolio-project-2/README.md

 For the difficulties can I have 1 big array, if difficulty is easy only select array index 0, 11 for 12 cards.
 Rather than having 5 arrays of the same images.

+The flipped cards have names but how do I select the names of the clicked cards.

 ![Wireframe Image](/assets/images/wireframe.png)

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions